 - To the Employee – How relevant is the goal to the employee?
 Why does it matter to them?
 In what way does it affect them?
 How is it related to their role in the organization?
 Again, how clearly is this relevance communicated to the employee?

 Providing support achieves several things.
 First, and most obviously, it gives the employee the means to reach the goal set during the review.
 However, it goes deeper than this.
 By providing vital resources, help, and support, you also show the employee that they are valued.
 You show them that the organization is committed to helping them perform their job.
 You also help them develop both professionally and personally.
 In this sort of environment, employees can thrive.
+Give your teams the best chance to succeed.
+Try eLeaP free for 30 days and get the engagement and results you need.

 Involve Your Employees

-To that end, make sure that you involve your employees in the goal-setting process.
+To that end, make sure that you involve your employees in the goal-building process.
 This requires more than just making sure that they understand the goals you set for them.
 They should be part of the goal-setting process itself, from start to finish.
 If you’re struggling to gain employee buy-in, this can help a great deal.

 By involving your employees, you inspire their commitment while simultaneously fostering a sense of ownership over the goals.
 They helped to set them, so they’re personally involved and have a greater stake in achieving them.
 It’s not some arbitrary, meaningless goal that has no impact on them.

 Goals cannot be static.
 They cannot become set in stone.
 They should be dynamic.
-Make sure that you are able to adapt to goals in real time.
+Make sure that you are able to adapt to goals in real-time.
 The check-in and frequent review model ensures that you’re able to adapt on the fly and change pace to suit the speed of modern business.
 Revisit goals that are no longer realistic or relevant.
 Update targets when their base assumptions change.
 By doing so, you create a performance management system that actually motivates performance.